3 observations after post-Harden Sixers beat Raptors again, improve to 3-1

 Harris stays hot out of the gates

-Harris started out guarding Siakam, who didn’t score until the 7:03 mark of the second quarter.
+Harris was the primary defender on Pascal Siakam, who didn’t score until the 7:03 mark of the second quarter.
 For the game, Siakam had just 10 points on 5-for-11 shooting.

 While Harris doesn’t rapidly fly all over the floor, he’s made some impressive off-ball defensive plays early this season.
 On Thursday, Harris recognized Malachi Flynn curling toward the rim off a screen, swiveled around to steal Jakob Poeltl’s pass, then took off down the floor for a lefty lay-in.